itsamayo/dht-firebase/readme.md

 ### DHT script for posting updates to Firebase Realtime DB

+Updates from a DHT sensor are polled and pushed to a firebase realtime DB for monitoring.

 ### Setup

 1. Create a `config.json` file in the root using the `example.config.json` as a template